pravin-sivabalan/karabou-cli/README.md

 ### Problem

 I use the Karabiner Elements Complex Modifiers to open my apps.
 However, it is a pain to add these modifiers.
-Currently it means finding the app's file path or bundle identifier, then opening changing the JSON configuration, and then restarting the app.
+Currently it means finding the app's file path or bundle identifier, then changing the JSON configuration, and then restarting the app.
 I want this to be a lot easier.

 ### Solution